About the Library

 The History Office and Library are temporarily closed to visitors.
 Staff will continue to respond to emailed reference requests: firstname.lastname@example.org.

 The library was created in 1987 as part of the legacy Immigration and Naturalization Service (INS) History Office.
-Its mission is to track the agency history and the implementation of federal government immigration policy from 1891—when the federal government first created the Immigration Bureau—through its present organization, the U.S. Citizenship and Immigration Services (USCIS) which is under the Department of Homeland Security (DHS).
+Its collection focuses on agency history and the implementation of federal government immigration policy.
+For more about our collection, please visit our Historical Library page.

 The USCIS History Office and Library program preserves and promotes understanding of the history of USCIS and its predecessor agencies and programs.

 - Historical Reference Office staff research, write, and distribute histories, and provide authoritative historical information to USCIS, other government agencies, and public researchers.

 - The History Reference Library acquires, organizes, and provides access to library resources supporting the history of USCIS, its predecessor agencies, and US Immigration and Nationality law; and provides professional library services to both government and public researchers.

 The History Office and Library offers a variety of services to public researchers.